-"This Dynamic Planet" is now in its third edition.
-This map [PDF] features more than 1500 volcanoes, 44,000 earthquakes, and 170 impact craters, as well as the major, minor, and micro tectonic plates whose movement creates these features.
+"This Dynamic Planet" [PDF] features more than 1500 volcanoes, 44,000 earthquakes, and 170 impact craters, as well as the major, minor, and micro tectonic plates whose movement creates these features.
 About 60 of Earth’s 550 historically active volcanoes blow every year.

-Cerro Negro, a new and very active volcano that first erupted in 1850—and has blown 23 times since, most recently in 1999—has black pebble-covered slopes you can surf down on a metal-bottomed wood board, if you're adventurous and also kind of insane.
+Nicaragua's Cerro Negro, a new and very active volcano that first erupted in 1850—and blown 23 times since, most recently in 1999—has black pebble-covered slopes you can surf down on a metal-bottomed wood board, if you're adventurous and also have a death wish.
 Intrigued?
-Here’s our 7-point guide to surfing volcanoes.
+Here’s our seven-point guide to surfing volcanoes.